RN Diploma, Certification and Certificate Program Information

 Licensed Practical Nurse (LPN) to Registered Nurse (RN) Certificate Program

 RNs are responsible for evaluating and caring for the ill and documenting patient symptoms, medications and reactions.
-They often direct LPNs or Certified Nursing Assistants (CNAs) and communicate with treating physicians.
+They often supervise LPNs or Certified Nursing Assistants (CNAs) and communicate with treating physicians.
 An LPN-to-RN certificate program generally requires 30 credits for completion.
 These certificate programs make students qualified to take the RN national licensing exam.

 Applicants to an LPN-to-RN certificate program must be LPNs and may be required to have practical work experience.
 They meet with a program advisor and attend an on-campus orientation before being considered for an RN certificate program.